 Indenting, Line Spacing, and Justification

 Indicate the start of a new paragraph with two hard returns—that is, by inserting an empty line between single-spaced paragraphs.

 All submissions must be in English or French.

 Authors should follow Canadian English or Québécois French spelling conventions as set out in: Canadian Oxford Dictionary, 2nd ed.
 Oxford University Press or Canadian Oxford Dictionary Online and Le grand dictionnaire terminologique (GDT), Office québécois de la langue française.
-In matters of style other than those detailed below please refer to The Chicago Manual of Style, 16th ed.
-University of Chicago Press or Chicago Manual of Style Online.
+In matters of style other than those detailed below please refer to The Chicago Manual of Style, University of Chicago Press or Chicago Manual of Style Online.

 Non-English/French Language Terms

 Whenever possible, terms ‘borrowed’ from a language other than the language in which the article is written should be set in italics.

 LEVEL 1 HEADINGS should be flush-left and appear in all caps and boldface.
 Level 2 Headings should be flush-left, sentence case, and appear in boldface.